core-wg/uri-path-abbrev/draft-amsuess-core-shopinc.md

   Senders and recipients of this option do not need to concern themselves with that extension mechanism unless they implement it:
-  As the first value is an opaque value compared to known registry entries, any CBOR item contained in it will simply not match any known value.
+  As the first value is compared to known registry entries, any CBOR item contained in it will simply not match any known value.
   Should the working group decide not to use that extension point, the registry's policy can be relaxed to also allow values with that leading bit set.